dvhar/aiproject/README.md

 **Main model performance:**

-Left is keras model prediction, center is actual rainfall tomorrow, right is my function's prediction
+Left is keras model prediction, center is actual rainfall tomorrow, right is my function's prediction.
+It can tell you with good certainty that it will not rain, but it is harder to be right about positive predictions.
+This is expected, since no clouds means no rain, but having clouds doesn't always mean it rains.

 <br>
 <img src="test9.png" align="middle"/>